VeraVisions/nuclide/Documentation/Main.md

 The Nuclide project produces a freely available game-logic component and development platform on top of [FTEQW](https://www.fteqw.org); which is the engine we happen to use.

+**The general idea is that Nuclide takes care of ~90% of the code you shouldn't have to worry about.**

 The goal is to create a modern research base for new advancements, as well as to have a stable base with a decent API for making games.